dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Decorate your home.
-It gives the illusion that your life is more interesting than it really is.
+  I think people should be allowed to do anything they want.
+We haven't tried that for a while.
+Maybe this time it'll work.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1338 days)
+## 🌟 Experiences (1339 days)

 ### 🧮 Programming languages